dwndland/Chapter.Net.WPF.Converters/README.md

 Chapter.Net.WPF.Converters provides a bunch of useful converters to be used in XAMLs.

 ## Features
-- **BooleanToIntegerConverter:** Converts an boolean to its integer representation and back.
-- **BooleanToVisibilityInvertedConverter:** Converts true to Visible false to Collapsed.
-(The opposite of BooleanToVisibilityConverter).
-- **ConcatenateStringConverter** Concatenates a given list of objects to a single string with a separator.
-- **CountToBooleanConverter:** Converts a count to its boolean representation.
-- **CountToVisibilityConverter:** Converts a count to its visibility representation.
-- **DateOnlyToStringConverter:** Converts the given date only to a string by Format.
-- **DateTimeToStringConverter:** Converts the given date time to a string by Format.
-- **DateTimeUtcConverter:** Converts the given date time to universal or local time.
-- **DoubleValueToThicknessConverter:** Converts a value to a thickness by telling for what that value it.
-- **EqualsToBooleanConverter:** Equals two values and returns its result.
-- **EqualsToVisibilityConverter:** Equals two values and returns its visibility representation.
-- **IntegerToBooleanConverter:** Converts an integer to its boolean representation and back.
-- **InverseBooleanConverter:** Converts a boolean to is opposite.
-- **IsLastItemInListConverter:** Checks if the given item container is the last in the list.
-- **MultiBooleanToBooleanConverter** Merges a bunch of booleans to a single boolean.
-- **MultiBooleanToVisibilityConverter** Merges a bunch of booleans to a single visibility representation.
-- **MultiEqualsToBooleanConverter:** Equals multiple values and returns its result.
-- **MultiEqualsToVisibilityConverter:** Equals multiple values and returns its visibility representation.
-- **MultiValueToPathConverter:** Combines all given strings into a path.
-- **MultiValueToThicknessConverter:** Creates a new thickness object by the given values.
-- **NullToBooleanConverter:** Converts the null or not null value to bool with an optional direction parameter.
-- **NullToVisibilityConverter:** Converts the null or not null value to Visibility with an optional direction parameter.
-- **PathToStringConverter:** Converts a full path to a section from it.
-- **TimeOnlyToStringConverter:** Converts the given time only to a string by Format.
+- **Override** Override any converter to change their behavior.
+- **BooleanToBooleanConverter** Converts a single boolean or a list of booleans to another single boolean representation.
+- **BooleanToIntegerConverter** Converts a single boolean or a list of booleans to an integer representation.
+- **BooleanToVisibilityConverter** Converts a single boolean or a list of booleans into a Visibility representation.
+- **CharacterCheckToBooleanConverter** Executes a check on a single character or list of characters and returns a boolean representation of that result.
+- **CharacterCheckToVisibilityConverter** Executes a check on a single character or list of characters and returns a Visibility representation of that result.
+- **ConcatenateStringConverter** Concatenates all given values to a single string with an optional configurable separator.
+- **DateOnlyToStringConverter** Formats a single DateOnly to a string.
+- **DateTimeToStringConverter** Formats a single DateTime to a string.
+- **DateTimeUtcConverter** Converts the given date time to universal or local time.
+- **DelegateConverter** Provides a delegate to convert a single value or a list of values.
+- **DelegateToBooleanConverter** Provides a delegate to convert a single value or a list of values to boolean.
+- **DelegateToVisibilityConverter** Provides a delegate to convert a single value or a list of values to Visibility.
+- **DoubleComparisonToBooleanConverter** Executes a comparison on a single double or list of doubles to a boolean representation.
+- **DoubleComparisonToVisibilityConverter** Executes a comparison on a single Visibility or list of Visibilities to a boolean representation.
+- **DoubleMathConverter** Does a simple calculation with the given value as double.
+- **DoubleToStringConverter** Formats a double to string.
+- **DoubleToThicknessConverter** to build a Thickness object by a given single double value.
+- **EqualsToBooleanConverter** Compares a single value to a variable or a list of values to each other and returns its boolean representation.
+- **EqualsToVisibilityConverter** Compares a single value to a variable or a list of values to each other and returns its Visibility representation.
+- **IntegerComparisonToBooleanConverter** Executes a comparison on a single integer or list of integers to a boolean representation.
+- **IntegerComparisonToVisibilityConverter** Executes a comparison on a single integer or list of integers to a Visibility representation.
+- **IntegerMathConverter** Does a simple calculation with the given value as integer.
+- **IntegerToBooleanConverter** Converts a single integer or a list of integers to a boolean representation.
+- **IntegerToStringConverter** Formats an integer to string.
+- **IsLastItemInListConverter** Checks if the given item container is the last in the list.
+- **IsNullToBooleanConverter** Checks if a single object or a list of objects is null and returns a boolean representation.
+- **IsNullToVisibilityConverter** Checks if a single object or a list of objects is null and returns a Visibility representation.
+- **NumberCheckToBooleanConverter** Executes a check on a single number or list of numbers and returns a boolean representation of that result.
+- **NumberCheckToVisibilityConverter** Executes a check on a single number or list of numbers and returns a Visibility representation of that result.
+- **ObjectToTypeConverter** Returns the type of the given object.
+- **PathToStringConverter** Reads out part of a given path.
+- **RoundingConverter** Rounds the given value as double.
+- **StringCheckToBooleanConverter** Executes a check on a single string or list of strings and returns a boolean representation of that result.
+- **StringCheckToVisibilityConverter** Executes a check on a single string or list of strings and returns a Visibility representation of that result.
+- **StringToLowerConverter** Converts the given value as string to lower.
+- **StringToUpperConverter** Converts the given value as string to upper.
+- **TimeOnlyToStringConverter** Formats a single TimeOnly to a string.
+- **ValueToPathConverter** Combines all given strings into a path.

 ## Getting Started